- Auto Play

 Page #42 Bookmark Pagee 6

-have nice things.
+At least we were at a nice clothing store.
+I’ve always liked Dillard’s.
+Theyhave nice things.
 We went in and made our way up to the adult clothing on the

 third floor.